-Dr. Mark Barone leads the foundation’s work to discover and develop new contraceptive methods as well as expand the availability of new and existing contraceptives in low- and middle-income countries.
+Dr. Mark Barone supports the foundation’s work to discover, develop, and introduce new contraceptive methods as well as expand the availability of existing contraceptives in low- and middle-income countries.

 Before joining the foundation in 2021, Mark was a senior scientist at the Population Council’s Center for Biomedical Research, where he conducted research on male circumcision, supported family planning and HIV programs, and worked to raise funds for the center’s work.

 Earlier, he spent several decades at EngenderHealth, working on research, technology introduction, and management of health programs related to contraception, HIV, female genital fistula, and cervical cancer prevention.
 Mark holds a doctor of veterinary medicine degree and a master of science degree in reproductive physiology from Colorado State University.

 More about the foundation